lurichaowo/repo/README.md

 ### Jason Chen
 These are links to 3 projects I have worked on mostly completed from High School until now.

-##### This Garden Defender Game was the first project I had finished in my Game Programming class during my last year in High School.
-The concept of the project was to allow us to familiarize ourselves with the Unity3D interface, the concept of objects, and collision detection.
+##### This is on of the small projects I have completed through an online Udemy tutorial of Web development.
+It is a photo gallery created by using html and css.

 1. <https://github.com/lurichaowo/Garden_Defender>